Story School – Potts Point Bookshop 2012 – 2017

 Now to our stories – we started with Princess Mirror Belle and the Dragon Pox by Julia Donaldson.
 Poor Ellen, she awakens with the chicken pox and feels destined to have a lonely, boring sick day at home.
 Alas; it is not to be -Princess Mirror Belle magically appears and then pops through the mirror with an idea of a cure for Ellen’s ‘dragon pox’.
 The cure involves much mischief in the bathroom – squeezing out toothpaste, squirting all the shaving cream out etc. By the end of it all, the bathroom is a mess and ..
 Mirror Belle has disappeared.
 Luckily, Ellen’s mummy is nonplussed – she is just happy to see Ellen, surprisingly, on the mend ..
 We then enjoyed ‘Purpilicious’ by Kann.
 It is such a powerful story packaged so sweetly .. a story of bullying, of feeling alone because your view conflicts with the other girls.
 I always enjoy the discussion that follows post presentation: why couldn’t the girls just respect Pinkalicious’ love of pink?
 Why did Pinkalicious feel so down by no longer being part of the pack?
 Is belonging more important than being true to yourself?
 Finally, we ended with Whiffy Wilson – The Wolf Who Didn’t Want to go to School.
 This story I sang rather than read, stopping at the end of each page to discuss Whiffy Wilson’s concerns about going to school – would the teachers be mean?
 Would the other children want to play with him?
 Would he ever be able to learn?
 I certainly noticed the children who are entering school next year being enthralled by this story – it is a great one to read to children just before they commence school.
 We sang ‘If You’re Happy and You Know It’ and voted on stories for our VERY FINAL session on Tuesday, 5th September:

 I write now, a week after our very FINAL Story School session at the Potts Point Bookshop.
-The stories selected, as a result of a group consensus, were very heart felt and, I found tears smarting in my eyes upon conclusion of the presentation of these stories; particularly Dogs Don’t Do Ballet by Anna Kemp.
+The stories selected, as a result of a group consensus, were very heart felt and, I found tears smarting my eyes [almost like a bladder invading my tearducts] upon conclusion of the presentation of these stories; particularly Dogs Don’t Do Ballet by Anna Kemp.
 This story was in fact the choice of the owner/founder of Potts Point Bookshop, Ms Anna Low.
 Preparation for this session gave rise to researching the difference between a ‘dream’ and a ‘wish’.
 A wish can be found in the heart and, as it never reaches the head, it is often a far-flung fantasy [an impractical desire, is you like] whereas a ‘dream’ is spun from the head to the heart.
 A dream once nestled in someone has the ability to take hold and propel one into a desire for it to be realised.
 This is the difference between Thelma from Thelma the Unicorn and Biff, the dog, in the story of Dogs Don’t Do Ballet.
 Thelma has a ‘wish’ to be a unicorn and subsequently discovers her wish wasn’t particularly thought out, leading to a lack of fulfilment and misery yet, conversely, Biff has a dream to become a ballet dancer on the stage.
 Dreams also have the power to never let you go ..
 Biff proves this by turning his back on the naysayers and displaying such tenacity and determination.
-And, yes, he does end up dancing on the stage much to the amusement and delight of the audience!
-Do yourself a favour and get a hold of this story .. it still turns me into marshmallow inside!
+And, yes, he does end up dancing on the stage, demonstrating his ballet prowess; much to the amusement and delight of the audience!
+There is also the theme of encouragement by the little girl with whom he lives.
+This little girl [nameless in the story] is unwavering in her support and encouragement of Biff and accepts him as her “dog who does balle”.
+Do yourself a favour and get a hold of this story .. it has the power to turn me into a marshmallow inside!
 Of course I relate to this story so much .. my dream [of bringing children’s stories to live, imbuing a pleasure of books and worming imaginative joy into little souls] has never let me go and, as I prepare for my next chapter on the Gold Coast, I hope and pray that I may continue fulfilling my dream, fairy step by fairy step.
 I would like to take this opportunity to thank the Potts Point Bookshop for five fairylicious years of having the opportunity to engage in fortnightly fairy/story fun!
 Moreover, I must extend my deep gratitude and appreciation to the people of Sydney who allowed me to fairy frolic with their children, either at parties, in bookshops, libraries or schools and to Sparkle Cupcakery, where I was regularly ‘fairy tea partying’!
 See you later Sydney and hello again Queensland!